 The data collected with OpenTelemetry can also be sent to Jaeger's backend.
 But Jaeger is limited in terms of its UI and does only distributed tracing.
 For a robust monitoring and observability framework, you need a unified UI for both metrics and traces.
 And that's where SigNoz is far more suited than Jaeger as a distributed tracing tool.

 SigNoz is a full-stack open-source application performance monitoring and observability tool which can be used in place of Jaeger.
 SigNoz is built to support OpenTelemetry natively.
-It also provides users flexibility in terms of storage.
-You can choose between ClickHouse or Kafka + Druid as your backend storage while installing SigNoz.
+SigNoz provides logs, metrics, and traces under a single pane of glass.

 SigNoz comes with out of box visualization of things like RED metrics.